Microsoft Azure (im_azure)

 For example, if the certificate hash is e2f14e4a, then the certificate filename should be e2f14e4a.0.
 If there is another certificate with the same hash then it should be named e2f14e4a.1 and so on.

-A remote server’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.
+A remote host’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.

-NXLog Agent uses the operating system root certificate store if this directive is not specified.
+The default operating system root certificate store will be used if this directive is not specified.
 Unix-like operating systems commonly store root certificates in /etc/ssl/certs.
 Windows operating systems use the Windows Certificate Store, while macOS uses the Keychain Access Application as the default certificate store.
 See Certification Authority (CA) certificates in the NXLog Platform User Guide for more information on using this directive.

 In addition, Microsoft’s PKI repository contains root certificates for Microsoft services.